-The Auburn Beacon
+The Charlottesville Beacon

 Let your light so shine before men, that they may see your good works